ashutoshmjain/gita/src/practiceAndSkills.md

 # Abhyasa: The Power of Practice

 Human life is a profound gift.
 We are the care-takers of this land, set apart from other species by our remarkable ability to train our minds.
-While animals adapt over generations, humans flourish in new environments with astonishing speed.
-The evolution in the context of technology driven humans is expansion of our collective knowledge base.
-While the  knowledge is always limited within few expert minds  (per field), the tools thus developed are available to the masses.
+While animals adapt to new environments over generations, humans flourish with astonishing speed.
+The evolution in the context of technology driven species is expansion of collective knowledge base.
+While the  knowledge is always limited to few expert minds (per field), the tools thus developed are available to the masses.
 For example - very few fully understand MRI scanners - soup to nut -  but scanners are available to all - even in rural cities.
-And hence an evolutionary boon to entire man kind.
+And hence an evolutionary jump to entire man kind.
+Same is true for all the big and small mass produced tools, ideas, commodities and currencies.

-Individually, our minds are general-purpose instruments - capable of acquiring divergent skills - unique to our environments.
-Our brains are not only good at acquisition of new skills,  but relearning too - a trait that has allowed us spread geographically, and now we look toward to the stars.
+Individually, our minds are general-purpose models - capable of acquiring divergent skills.
+Our brains are not only good at acquisition of new skills, but retraining too - a trait that has allowed us spread geographically, and now we look toward to the stars.
 The all important question is: How this works?
 How do we learn?
 How does our plastic mind acquires concrete skills!

+Lets begin with something we know for sure.
 We all know: practice makes a man perfect, but why?
-What is the fundamental mechanism that allows us to improve with each repetition?
-This principle underpins all human accomplishment, from our survival to our greatest achievements.
+What is the fundamental mechanism that allows us to improve with each iteration?

 The answer lies in a philosophy of action and the incredible neural engine we carry in our heads.

 ### The Philosophy of Action: `Karma Yoga`

 Bhagavad Gita offers a powerful framework to understand "actions".  `Karma Yoga`, literally means "connecting with actions".

 In most scenarios, when we act, our focus is on the outcomes.
 We are attached to the results.
 The key is to let go this attachment - detach from  cravings for specific goals - focus purely on the action.
 This is not about despising sensory pleasures or hating senses.
 Senses are necessary for our survival.
 It is about dedicating time to actions for their own sake - remember your childhood play-time.
 When action itself becomes the focus of our attention, the desires automatically take a backseat.
 Karmyoga is not about what  you are doing - it is all about how you are doing.

 Krishna says: